thecodecrate/python-middlewareable/src/python_middlewareable/traits/auto_structurable/README.md

-# `AutoInstantiable` Trait
+# `AutoStructurable` Trait

-The `AutoInstantiable` trait is a helper built on top of the `DataStructurable` trait.
+The `AutoStructurable` trait is a helper built on top of the `DataStructurable` trait.
 It allows you to process middlewares using a payload data directly, without the need to create a request object manually.

-The `AutoInstantiable` trait adds a `process_middlewares_from_payload` method to the class.
+The `AutoStructurable` trait adds a `process_middlewares_from_payload` method to the class.

 **Example:**